In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 <button onClick={(aEvt) => this.uHandClick(aEvt)}>

 If a non-event argument is required, that may be unavoidable.
-If the handler is wrapped with an arrow function, the event object must be forwarded in the wrapper definition:
+If this type of handler is wrapped with an arrow function, the event object must be forwarded in the wrapper definition:

 <button onClick={(aEvt) => this.uHandClickNum(aNum, aEvt)}>